The startling facts

-Based on previous twelve-month figures; by the end of 2018, over 1,400 emergency services workers from Devon & Cornwall Police, Dorset Police and Avon & Somerset Police would have been assaulted while carrying out their duties to keep the peace within their local communities.
+By the end of 2018, over 1,400 emergency services workers from Devon & Cornwall Police, Dorset Police and Avon & Somerset Police would have been assaulted while carrying out their duties to keep the peace within their local communities.

 Sadly, however, it is thought these figures do not represent the entirety of assaults, as many are never reported by the victims.

 We have worked with our fellow blue light services from across the South West to develop a campaign: #Unacceptable to help achieve our goal of protecting emergency services workers.

 A change in law came into effect on 13 September 2018.
 The summary of the Act is:

 To make provision about offences when perpetrated against emergency workers, and persons assisting such workers; to make certain offences aggravated when perpetrated against such workers in the exercise of their duty; to require persons suspected of certain assaults against such workers which may pose a health risk to provide intimate samples and to make it an offence, without reasonable excuse, to refuse to provide such samples; and for connected purposes.

 The sentence is a maximum of 12 months.

 T/ACC Glen Mayhew:

 "Staff from all emergency services provide an amazing service to the public and demonstrate personal commitment, courage and dedication on a daily basis.

 "They all signed up to help and protect the public and not to come to work with the risk of being assaulted or abused.
 The impact of abuse and physical assaults will remain with them, their colleagues and families long after the incident.
 I am impressed that despite this risk they are never distracted from continuing to protect others.